akingozubek/COCO-annotations-YOLO-format/README.md

 **_NOTES_**

-You can control with any annotation tools.
+You can control results with any annotation tools.

-I controlled with labelImg.
+I controlled with **labelImg.**
 <https://github.com/tzutalin/labelImg>

 Also you can use